Living with Mesothelioma

 - Holistic medicine

-With any diagnosis of cancer, the emphasis is mostly on physical health and medical care, but don’t neglect your mental health.
+With any cancer diagnosis, the emphasis is primarily on physical health and medical care, but don’t neglect your mental health.
 Your medical team can help you find a therapist or a counselor experienced with cancer patients.

-There are all kinds of organizations and resources that can help you during this difficult time.
-These take the pressure off in several ways.
+There are many organizations and resources that can help you during this difficult time.
+These can relieve the pressure in several ways.

 - Your health insurance or Medicare, Medicaid, or the Veterans Administration for paying medical bills